BMW Z4 review - Interior, design and technology

 Sporty exterior design is undermined by a dull interior, but the Z4 impresses under the skin

-The latest sports model from BMW is instantly recognisable as a Z car, with design lineage that’s traceable all the way back to the early Z3s – even if that’s just down to the long bonnet and short boot format, with BMW’s famous kidney grille on the nose.
-The latest model features much more complicated surface treatments in line with BMW’s current design thinking, and feels very contemporary with its LED headlamps, wide grille, aero intakes and heavily contoured flanks.
+The BMW Z4 is instantly recognisable as a Z car, with design lineage that’s traceable all the way back to the early Z3s – even if that’s just down to the long bonnet and short boot format.
+This latest model features new surface treatments that diverged from most other BMW models, keeping it looking fresh thanks to LED headlights, a wide grille, aero-focused intakes and heavily contoured flanks.

 Things get a little more impressive when you start to look at the array of technology that’s available on the Z4.
 Available active assistance systems include lane-keeping, emergency braking and cruise control, as well as parking assistance.